gbmhunter/blog/content/programming/operating-systems/freertos/the-idle-task/index.md

 ## Creating An Idle Hook

-To create an idle hook, configUSE_IDLE_HOOK must be set to 1 in FreeRTOSConfig.h, and then define a function with the following prototype:
+To create an idle hook, `configUSE_IDLE_HOOK` must be set to `1` in `FreeRTOSConfig.h`, and then define a function with the following prototype:

 ```c
 void vApplicationIdleHook();